BSc

 Geography

-The Department of Geography and Earth Sciences is one of the most established and experienced of its kind in the UK.
 Designed for prospective students who do not have a sufficient or relevant academic background, the integrated foundation year course is the perfect option to access this highly sought-after degree scheme.
-The foundation year provides a solid base for you to go on and enjoy the full undergraduate degree in your second year.
+The foundation year provides a solid base for you to go on and enjoy the full undergraduate degree from your second year (BSc Geography; F800).

 Course Overview